-The typical buyer of a residential parcel located in a municipality does not run into significant legal due diligence challenges when purchasing real estate.
-Parcels located within a municipality with one- to four-unit zoning and created by a platted subdivision require significantly less due diligence because typically: 1) easements are referenced, 2) road access is required, 3) zoning is well-defined, and 4) water, sewer, and power are provided.
+The typical buyer of residential real estate located in a municipality does not run into legal due diligence challenges.
+Residential parcels within a municipality created by a platted subdivision typically require less due diligence because: 1) easements are referenced; 2) road access is required; 3) zoning is well-defined; and 4) water, sewer, and power are provided.

-Outside of a municipality, the story is quite different.
+Outside of a municipality the story is quite different.
 Many circumstances of a parcel can impede its use, title, insurability, or financing.
-The following areas should be visited if one is considering investing in real estate outside of a municipality:
+The following documents should be reviewed if one is considering investing in real estate outside of a municipality:

 - Survey.
 Unless there was a subdivision of a larger parcel and you can find the monument corners for your subject parcel, a ground survey or drone mapping flyover is recommended as a contingency of a purchase contract.
 A ground survey will determine the true boundaries of the parcel, rather than relying on alleged markers like hedges or fences, which frequently are not accurate representations.
 A drone mapping flyover will allow analysis of topographic and other features.

 - Zoning.
 Regardless of the parcel’s zoning, you need to know what is allowed, including conditional uses, and whether a variance may be required for your planned use.
 Visit your county planning department for zoning information.

 - Septic.
 If your parcel needs septic wastewater treatment onsite, you may need percolation testing.
 If there are significant rock outcroppings or other obstructions to provision of an underground septic system, particularly with drainage fields (primary and backup) but also with piping, significant additional expense may be determinative of your purchase decision.
 It may help to check with your potential neighbors for their experience with their land.
 Oral representations should be gathered as a first step, but never should be the deciding factor in your purchase decision.